tvv-lippu-ja-maksujarjestelma-oy/waltti-apc-anonymization-plan/anonymization-source.md

 The wider the transition interval, the harder it becomes to guess the headcount that caused a change in `OccupancyStatus` and thus the stronger the anonymity.
 The narrower the transition interval, the more accurate and useful the `OccupancyStatus` value is.

-We will find a more rigorous description for this anonymization sketch later.
+We will write a more rigorous description for this anonymization sketch later.

 Let's look at some re-identification attacks a curious GTFS Realtime listener could come up with.